kevin-labtani/personal-doc/git.md

 - Push local changes to the origin
    `git push`
    use `git push -u` to capture the remote branch you intend to track

+## Delete a file

+- To delete a file
+   `git rm file1.txt`
+- To delete the file only from the Git repository and not remove it from the filesystem
+   `git rm --cached file1.txt`